francheco/francheco/README.md

 ## Hi there, I am Franklin; welcome to my GitHub repository 👋

-## I am deeply dedicated to driving business growth and inspiring diverse teams to achieve peak performance.
+## I am deeply dedicated to driving business growth and inspiring diverse teams to reach their highest potential!

 ## - About me 👨🏽‍💻